sapozhnikovv/OnTran.EF.SCU/README.md

 If you insert any entity in DB via EF, this entity will not be collected by GC until EF Context is disposed.
 You cannot 'untrack' or 'remove object from memory' if that entity was Added/Inserted via EF.
-If lifetome of context is not short and you are low on RAM - you need to run shortlived EF contexts within the current transaction.
+If lifetime of context is not short and you are low on RAM - you need to run shortlived EF contexts within the current transaction.
 This solution does that for you.

 The **main purpose** of this extension **is Memory Management**.
 By using short-lived contexts, inserted entities can be garbage collected, **preventing memory leaks**.